Dylim1/Calculator/README.md

 install extension live Server
-click on 'Go Live' at the bottom right to run# Calculator
+click on 'Go Live' at the bottom right to run